damo-da/bars-and-grills/README.md

 * `/dash` for dashboard (restaurant list)
 * `/restaurant/{id}` for restaurant details (child page)

+### Django project setup
+Project was bootstrapped using `django-admin.py`.
+The following modules have been added:

+* CORS
+* REST Framework

 ### React project Setup
 Project was bootstrapped using create-react-app with its typescript template.